 - 1. Written complaint received by the Grants Program Manager.
 A letter acknowledging the receipt of the complaint will be mailed to the complainant. - 2.
 The complaint will be logged into the Civil Rights database by the Grants Program Manager and updated at each step. - 3.
 Determine the acceptability, need for additional information and the investigative merit of the complaint.
 The Transit Director shall review the complaint and decide if other members of the department or other city departments are needed to evaluate the complaint. - 4.
 Once the course of action is determined, the complainant will be notified in writing of the determination within ten (10) calendar days.
 Either a letter notifying the complainant that the complaint is substantiated or a letter notifying the complainant that the complaint is not substantiated will be mailed.
-If further explanation is needed the Complainant shall provide details in writing or in person as needed. - 5.
+If further explanation is needed the Complainant shall provide details in writing or in person as needed.
+Appeal information will also be sent. - 5.
 A complaint is determined to be substantiated if following apply: - The complaint must be filed within 180 calendar days of the alleged occurrence or when the alleged discrimination became known to the complainant. - The allegation(s) must involve a covered basis such as race, color, national origin, disability, age, or sex. - The allegation(s) must involve a program or activity that receives Federal financial assistance. - 6.
-A complaint may be determined to be not substantiated for the following reasons: - The complaint does not fall within the guidelines of #5. - The complainant requests withdrawal of the complaint. - The complainant fails to respond to repeated requests for additional information needed to process the complaint. - The complainant cannot be located after reasonable attempts. - 7.
-Within 45 days of the receipt of the complaint, the Grants Program Manager will prepare a written investigative report to be reviewed by HDPT staff and the City Attorney. - 8.
+A complaint may be determined to be not substantiated for the following reasons: - The complaint does not fall within the guidelines of #5. - The complainant requests withdrawal of the complaint. - The complainant fails to respond to repeated requests for additional information needed to process the complaint.

+- 7. Within 45 days of the receipt of the complaint, the Grants Program Manager will prepare a written investigative report to be reviewed by HDPT staff and the City Attorney. - 8.
 The report will be modified as needed and finalized for release to the parties.
+The complainant has the right to file a complaint with FTA within seven (7) calendar days of receipt of the final decision shall be included in the report.

 HDPT will investigate all complaints received.
 HDPT shall have sixty (60) days from receipt of the written complaint to investigate the complaint and respond to the complainant in writing with a determination.
+The complainant may appeal this determination to the Federal Transit Administration or the United States Department of Transportation within thirty (30) days of receipt of the determination.